 Toilet training your child isn’t always a smooth journey but mastering the fine art of bum wiping is usually the final stop on the trek to poop freedom.
 Now all that’s left is to train them to change the empty toilet roll!

-If you are just getting started on this adventure, have a look at our top toilet training accessories as well as our great list of books to help encourage your little one to give up the nappy and graduate to the potty.
+If you are just getting started on the toilet training adventure, have a look at these next articles to help encourage your little one to give up the nappy and graduate to the potty once and for all.